mamosova/tutorials/tutorials/test09/bug.md

 ---
-title: Internet of Things (IoT) Viewing your Tessel data from IoT Services through SAP HANA XS
+title: 133nternet of Things (IoT) Viewing your Tessel data from IoT Services through SAP HANA XS
 description: Part 10 of 10, Now connect your IoT Services to an SAP HANA XS shared instance and show the data using SAP HANA XS
 tags: [products>sap-hana, products>sap-hana-cloud-platform, topic>big-data, topic>internet-of-things, tutorial>beginner ]